Joshuarox100/VRC-Inventory-Inventor/README.md

 >Not at the moment.
 I don't really plan or see the need for this feature, but if I see demand for it I will supply.

 **Can I use the Inventory with other layers beside FX?**
->Although it isn't natively supported or done automatically, if you copy some layers around and use some empty Toggles as placeholders you can make it work.
+>Although it isn't natively supported or done automatically, if you copy some layers around and use some empty [Toggles](#toggle) as placeholders you can make it work.

 **Can this tool cause unrepairable damage to my Animator Controllers?**
 >As far as I am aware, no. Before any files are modified, their raw data is stored and used to revert all affected files entirely if an error happens to occur.

 ## Troubleshooting
 **My Inventory isn't syncing correctly to people joining late.**
 >Your Refresh Rate may be too fast for the network to handle.
 Try reapplying your Preset using a slower time.
-Also make sure that your Toggles are set to Auto Sync instead of Manual Sync.
+Also make sure that your [Toggles](#toggle) are set to Auto Sync instead of Manual Sync.

+**Items aren't being saved when I test the Inventory.**
+>Parameters don't save for Avatars created with Build & Test.
+They must be uploaded in order to use it.

 **VRChat has started crashing when switching away from an Avatar that has an Inventory on it!**
 >This was due to an odd bug with v1.0.0 that I hadn't noticed during development.
 To fix it, make sure you are using version v1.0.1 or higher and reapply your preset.